Dolibarr/dolibarr/README.md

 It's an Open Source Software (written in PHP language) designed for small, medium or large companies, foundations and freelancers.

+You can freely use, study, modify or distribute it according to its Free Software licence.

 You can use it as a standalone application or as a web application to be able to access it from the Internet or a LAN.

 Dolibarr has a large community ready to help you and [oficially preferred partners ready to offer commercial support should you need it](https://wiki.dolibarr.org/index.php/List_of_Dolibarr_partners_and_providers)